Dalton Gardens, Idaho

 Dalton Gardens is a city in Kootenai County, Idaho, United States.
 It is considered a suburb of Coeur d'Alene and borders the city to the north and east.
 The city of Dalton Gardens is also part of the larger Spokane-Coeur d'Alene Combined Metropolitan Statistical Area which encompasses Kootenai County, Idaho.
-The population of Dalton Gardens was 2,335 at the time of the 2010 census.
+As of the 2020 census, Dalton Gardens had a population of 2,537.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.32 sqmi, all land.